- Letters 2023-24

 In line with our rewarding policy, we often use prizes as a way of motivating pupils to be proud of their attendance in the school.
 For example:

-- Stickers of praise for good attendance are given every half term to pupils who
+- Merit points for good attendance are given every half term to pupils who

 - achieve 95% or higher.